Introducing the CIVITAS Initiative

 The need to shift to sustainable urban mobility is clear.
 Nearly 70% of EU citizens live in urban areas, where the effects of transport-produced greenhouse gas emissions – which account for a quarter of the EU’s total emissions – and noise pollution are felt most severely.
 These, alongside widespread congestion, are damaging quality of life and health.

 CIVITAS supports cities to make smart and sustainable urban mobility a reality for all.
 In doing so, it is ensuring that mobility is a driving force behind the creation of climate-neutral and resilient cities.
-The CIVITAS Initiative is currently coordinated by CIVITAS ELEVATE.
+The CIVITAS Initiative is currently coordinated by CIVITAS MUSE.

 The policy picture